-If you have an employee who has been on a 457 visa for two years or more, they may qualify for the Temporary Residence Transition stream.
+If you have an employee who has been on a temporary employer sponsored visa, they may qualify for the Temporary Residence Transition stream.
 There are also state nominated General Skilled Migration visa options if you have an employee who has worked in their field in Greater Adelaide for the last twelve months or in a country region of South Australia for the last six months.

 This application process is for South Australian employers or migration agents (engaged by the employer) wanting Regional Certifying Body advice to employ a skilled worker under the RSMS visa (Subclass 187 - Direct Entry stream).